-- The federal government will provide CAD 50 million to farmers, fish harvesters, and food producers and processors (up to CAD 1,500 per employee), so that these employers can ensure that temporary foreign workers entering Canada comply with the mandatory 14-day isolation period. - Farm Credit Canada will lend an additional CAD 5 billion to producers, agribusinesses and food processors. - The federal government will provide CAD 35 million through the Emergency On-Farm Support Fund to improve health and safety on farms and in employee living quarters. - The federal government will create a Canadian Seafood Stabilization Fund to provide CAD 62.5 million in support to the fish and seafood processing sector.
-The government expects that businesses will use the funds to pay for maintenance and inventory costs, add storage capacity, comply with health and safety measures, support new manufacturing/automated technologies, and adapt products to new requirements and market demands.

-- The federal government will launch a national AgriRecovery Initiative of up to CAD 125 million to help producers (in particular, beef and pork producers and processors, as well as farmers and ranchers) faced with additional costs related to COVID-19. - The federal government will increase the Canadian Dairy Commission's borrowing limit by CAD 200 million to assist with temporary storage costs for dairy products. - The federal government will work with provincial and territorial governments to increase payments made through the existing AgriStability program, which supports producers who face significant revenue declines.
+- The federal government will provide CAD 50 million to farmers, fish harvesters, and food producers and processers (up to CAD 1,500 per employee), so that these employers can ensure that temporary foreign workers entering Canada comply with the mandatory 14-day isolation period. - Farm Credit Canada will lend an additional CAD 5 billion to producers, agribusinesses, and food processors. - The federal government will provide CAD 35 million through the Emergency On-Farm Support Fund to improve health and safety on farms and in employee living quarters. - The federal government will create a Canadian Seafood Stabilization Fund to provide CAD 62.5 million in support to the fish and seafood processing sector.
+The government expects that businesses will use the funds to pay for maintenance and inventory costs, add storage capacity, comply with health and safety measures, support new manufacturing/automated technologies, and adapt products to new requirements and market demands. - The federal government will work with provincial and territorial governments to increase payments made through the existing AgriStability program, which supports producers who face significant revenue declines.
 Interim benefit payment percentages for 2020 would increase from 50% to 75%.
-In addition, the federal government will work with provincial and territorial governments to expand the Agrilhsurance program, which provides insurance protection and offers reinsurance to food producers to mitigate against production losses. - For Employment Insurance purposes, the federal government will allow self-employed fish harvesters and shares persons to access benefits on the basis of earnings from previous seasons.
+In addition, the federal government will work with provincial and territorial governments to expand the Agrillasurance program. which provides insurance protection and offers reinsurance to food producers to mitigate against production losses. - For Employment Insurance purposes, the federal government will allow self-employed fish harvesters and shares persons to access benefits on the basis of earnings from previous seasons.